 That being said they are perfect for special occasions.
 I mean, everyone deserves to splurge sometimes, right?!?!
 I certainly think so.

-I know you’re dying to hear more about these deviled eggs, so let me tell you about them.
-It all begins with the egg whites which are coated in bread crumbs and fried until they shell is crispy and golden brown.
+I know you’re dying to hear more about these bacon and jalapeno deep-fried deviled eggs, so let me tell you about them.
+It all begins with the egg whites which are coated in bread crumbs and fried until crispy and golden brown.

 Crowning each egg is a slice of fresh jalapeno to brighten it up, a strip of crispy bacon (because BACON!!), and a sprinkle of cayenne to spice it up.

-- Oil: A neutral flavored, high smoke point oil like vegetable or canola work best for deep frying
+- Oil: A neutral-flavored, high smoke point oil like vegetable or canola works best for deep frying

 - Pickled jalapeno juice: If you don’t have a jar of pickled jalapenos on hand you could use white vinegar instead.